ashinzekene/data-structures-and-design-patterns/design-patterns/behavioral/chain-of-responsibility/README.md

 # Chain of Responsibility

 This design pattern decouples the sender and reciever of a request based on the type of request.
-A chain of objects is usually implemented
+A chain of objects is usually implemented.

+## Participants
+- Handler - an interface that process requests received and/or passes on this request down the chain.
+It only has reference to one handler on the chain.
+- ConcreteHandler - these are the actual handlers that implements the `Handler` interface.
+They process requests or perfrom tasks in a sequential order
+- Client - this is the originator of the request.
+It has access to the root handler and passes requests down the chain through it.

 ```js
 function Logger() {}